felixdivo/personal-website/_pages/robotic_sailing.md

 ---
 layout: page
-title: Robotic Sailing
+title: Robotic Sailing ⛵
 permalink: /robotic_sailing/
 nav: true
 display_categories: [work, fun]
 horizontal: false
 ---

-TODO

-Since 2016, the [Sailing Team Darmstadt e.V.](https://www.st-darmstadt.de/) (est. 2008), based in at the TU Darmstadt, Germany.
+Since 2016, I am an active member of the [Sailing Team Darmstadt e.V.](https://www.st-darmstadt.de/) (est. 2008), which is a non-profit student group based in at the [TU Darmstadt, Germany](https://www.tu-darmstadt.de/).
+Our goal is to develop fully autonomous sailing boats capable of navigating the open sea.

 ## Software Contributions

-Over the years, I spent countless hours **with my friends** developing software for the boat(s).
+Over the years, I spent countless hours developing software for the boat(s).
 While starting out as a small tinkering project, we steadily grew it into a rather professional-like development effort driven by the growth in memberships.
-One of my main contributions there were the modularization of the large code base that has grown over years and the introduction of clear quality principles supported by extensive [CI tools](https://docs.gitlab.com/ee/ci/).
+One of my main contributions there were the modularization of the large codebase that has grown over the years and the introduction of clear quality principles supported by extensive [CI tools](https://docs.gitlab.com/ee/ci/).
 Additionally, I developed (mostly in [Python](https://www.python.org/)):

-- A foundational library for working in cartesian (`x, y`) an polar (`latitude, longitude`) geometries.
+- A foundational library for working with cartesian (`x, y`) and polar (`latitude, longitude`) geometries.
 - Import and transformation of various data formats, like [nautical navigation charts (ENCs)](https://en.wikipedia.org/wiki/Electronic_navigational_chart) and [topography data](https://www.asg.ed.tum.de/iapg/forschung/topographie/earth2014/).
 - Tools for creating globe-spanning navigation graphs and augmenting them with datasets.
 - A system for managing [local tangent plane coordinates (LTPs)](https://en.wikipedia.org/wiki/Local_tangent_plane_coordinates) and object permanence.
-- Interfacing with [hardware](https://www.st-darmstadt.de/ueber-uns/boote/), among others using the [python-can](https://pypi.org/project/python-can/) library of wich I am now [one of the core developers](https://github.com/hardbyte/python-can/graphs/contributors).
+- Interfacing with [hardware](https://www.st-darmstadt.de/ueber-uns/boote/), among others using the [python-can](https://pypi.org/project/python-can/) library of which I am now [one of the core developers](https://github.com/hardbyte/python-can/graphs/contributors).
 - A novel tool for writing declarative test cases for [ROS2](https://docs.ros.org/en/rolling/).
 - [Property-based](https://hypothesis.works/) and [mutation](https://mutmut.readthedocs.io/en/latest/) testing.
-- A lot of infrastructre and tooling behind the scenes.
+- A lot of infrastructure and tooling behind the scenes.
 - More …

+Most of the code is internal as of now but will be open-sourced soon.

 ## Member of the board

-In addition to the technical contributions above, I also led the team in various ways over the years.
-This included/includes, for example: daily operations, membership recruitment, finance and [sponsorings](https://www.st-darmstadt.de/partner/sponsoren-prototyp-ii/),
+In addition to the technical contributions above, I also led the team in various ways over the years, including by: daily operations, membership recruitment, finance and [sponsorings](https://www.st-darmstadt.de/partner/sponsoren-prototyp-ii/),